jeffallen13/ewage/README.md

 * `02_ewage_descriptive.R`
 * `03_ewage_analysis.R`

 Please see the additional notes about data access needs for running `01_ewage_dataprep.R` at the end of this welcome page.
+The Statistical Appendix referenced in the paper is located at: `output/Statistical_Appendix.pdf`.

 ### Folder Structure